iffanh/py-trsqp/README.md

-# py-trsqp: Python Implementation of Sequential Quadratic Programming Trust-Region Filter Algorithm
+# py-trsqp: Python Implementation of Quadratic Constraints Quadratic Programming Trust-Region Filter Algorithm

 This repository contains a trust-region method for black-box optimization problems with the handling of output constraints.
-The algorithm used is the SQP-filter with a few modifications, providing an efficient approach for solving optimization problems where the objective function and constraints are not explicitly known but can be evaluated through a black-box function.
+The algorithm used is of SQP-filter with a few modifications, primarily on the use of QCQP instead of SQP in solving the subproblems, providing an efficient approach for solving optimization problems where the objective function and constraints are not explicitly known but can be evaluated through a black-box function.

-The SQP-filter algorithm employed in this repository is a variant of the Sequential Quadratic Programming (SQP) method.
 It incorporates a filter mechanism to handle constraints, allowing for feasible and improved solutions.

 To solve the TRQP subproblem, the repository utilizes IPOPT, a powerful optimization solver.
 IPOPT (Interior Point OPTimizer) is known for its effectiveness in solving large-scale nonlinear optimization problems, including constrained optimization.